leonardoLavagna/Iscas2025/README.md

 # Iscas2025

-Implementations for the project "Trade-offs in Cryptosystems by Boolean and Quantum Circuits".
+Implementations for the project "Trade-offs in Cryptosystems by Boolean and Quantum Circuits" presented at the conference [Iscas 2025](https://2025.ieee-iscas.org/).

 ## What's in here?
 Here you can find the code we used in the project.